Why You Should Try An Anxiety Podcast (With 15 Great Recommendations)

 While occasional feelings of anxiety may be a normal part of everyday life, those who experience prolonged feelings of anxiety that don’t seem to go away may be living with an anxiety disorder.
-With anxiety affecting more than 40 million American adults every year, it has become the most common mental health condition.
-While anxiety is highly treatable, studies show only 36.8% of those living with anxiety seek treatment.
+With anxiety affecting more than 40 million American adults every year, it has become the most common mental health condition in the country.
+While anxiety is highly treatable, studies show only 43.2% of those living with anxiety seek treatment.
 When left untreated, anxiety symptoms may worsen over time and interfere with daily responsibilities and functioning.
-This is why it’s so important to recognize the symptoms and find healthy coping mechanisms to manage them.
+This is why it can be so important to recognize the symptoms of anxiety and find healthy coping mechanisms to manage them.

-Anxiety is, put and on the surface, a feeling of uneasiness, worry, or fear which is your body’s natural response to stress and can be mild or severe.
+Anxiety is, on the surface, a feeling of uneasiness, worry, or fear which is your body’s natural response to stress, and it can be mild or severe.
 Some individuals may occasionally experience anxiety during certain situations such as a job interview, the first day of school, or before making a major life decision.
-Others may experience intense, persistent anxiety about everyday situations that interfere with everyday life due to an anxiety disorder.
+Others may experience intense, persistent anxiety about everyday situations.
+These feelings can interfere with everyday life, at which point one may be diagnosable with an anxiety disorder.
 While there are various types of anxiety disorders, generalized anxiety disorder (GAD) is one of the most common, and symptoms may include:

 Other anxiety disorders an individual may experience include panic disorder and a variety of phobia-related disorders, such as specific phobias, social anxiety, separation anxiety, or agoraphobia.

-Whether you experience occasional anxiety, live with an anxiety disorder, or have a loved one, there may be a podcast that can help.
+Whether you experience occasional anxiety, live with an anxiety disorder, or have a loved one with anxiety, there may be a podcast that can help.
 With health and fitness being the 5th most popular genre of podcasts, many podcasts are centered on mental health, giving a plethora of choices to pick from.
 If you don’t know where to begin, here are some top-rated anxiety podcasts.

 The Anxiety Guy